pratheekshasn/nilrt/scripts/dev/upstream_merge/README.md

 6. **Test the Installation**:
    - The script verifies that the installation is not faulty by running tests on the VM.

+**Important Note**
+Currently, the VM and the snapshot required for this script exist only on the tonks machine.
+As a result, the script can only be run on this machine.
+In the future, we plan to set up a YAML-based script (or a similar automation tool) to run the entire process on this machine.
+This will eliminate the need for every user to set up a VM just to execute the script, making it more accessible and user-friendly.

 ---